hackerjeff705/Tumbleweed/V0/README.md

   * **Roll & Pitch Estimation**: Provides stable angle measurements using a 1D Kalman filter.
   * **Altitude & Vertical Velocity Estimation**: Provides stable altitude and vertical speed measurements using a 2D Kalman filter.
   * **Gyroscope Calibration**: Includes a startup routine to calibrate the gyroscope and remove its inherent bias.
-  * **Data Logging**: Records key flight data (angles, altitude, velocity, etc.) to a Micro SD card for post-flight analysis.
+  * **Switch-Controlled Data Logging**: Start and stop recording key flight data (timestamp, angles, altitude) to a Micro SD card using a physical switch.
   * **Real-time Display**: Shows critical flight information on an OLED screen for immediate feedback.
   * **Fixed Loop Rate**: Ensures consistent performance by maintaining a 250 Hz loop cycle.